 Principle of the diamond hybrid anode used in the air-cooled IμS DIAMOND

 Simulation of the improved heat dissipation in the copper-diamond hybrid anode, compared to a standard bulk copper anode

-The diamond hybrid anode consists of an industrial diamond as the substrate that is coated with a layer of the target material (e.g. Cu, Mo, Ag).
+The diamond hybrid anode consists of a diamond as the substrate that is coated with a layer of the target material (e.g. Cu, Mo, Ag).
 It takes advantage of the exceptional high thermal conductivity of diamond, which is about 5 times higher than that of copper and the highest known conductivity of all bulk materials.
 The thin layer of the target material produces the X-rays while the underlying diamond substrate acts as a heat sink, dissipating the heat load more efficiently than a conventional bulk copper anode.
 Consequently, the diamond hybrid anode can accept a higher power density in the focal spot on the anode without damaging the surface of the target layer.

 The diamond hybrid anode is much more stable and long-lived than conventional rotating anodes.
 In a conventional rotating anode, the anode typical rotates at about 10,000 rpm.
 This means the surface is rapidly and repeatedly heated and cooled, millions of times per day.
 This repeated sequence of thermal expansion and contraction causes the surface of the anode to develop microcracks due to metal fatigue.
 The surface roughening then leads to a gradual reduction in the X-ray output from the anode, typically by 30-40% per year.
 The balanced heat management in the IμS DIAMOND, however, assures that the intensity loss over time is significantly lower with only a few percent over 10,000 h of full power operation.